 Simply check if a business is GST-registered by accessing the Register of GST registered businesses.

 Do not fall prey to businesses that use GST as an excuse to increase prices.

 Prepare for the expected rise in the cost of living

-Here’s 5 easy ways on how you can start.
+Here are 5 easy ways to start.

 1. Shop wisely